AI Cybersecurity Threats Vs Traditional Attacks: What’s Changed?

 Common Offensive AI Techniques Used In Modern Cyberattacks

-Understanding the range of AI-powered attack techniques helps teams identify what AI cybersecurity threats they face and how these dangers may manifest in practice.
+Understanding the range of AI-powered attack techniques helps teams identify what AI cybersecurity risks they face and how these dangers may manifest in practice.
 In many enterprises, this risk is no longer hypothetical.
 For instance, a recent survey found that more than six in ten organizations (63 percent) report experiencing a cyberattack involving AI in the past 12 months, highlighting how mainstream AI-powered threats have already become in the wild.

 Common ways in which AI can be used to enhance cyberattacks include: